XavierAgostini/Paycom-Extension/README.md

 2. Take into account multiple signins/outs per day
 3. Publish extension to chrome store
 4. Add in clock directly to the extension instead of having to constantly login to paycom and editing page
+5. Autologin on popup modal when session timesout.

 ###Collaboration: